flxai/pyceau/README.md

 `sleep` should be modified to match the keyboard's refresh rate to not start a new simulation too soon.

 ## Arguments
-Start the program using the `--help` flag to see a current overview of allowed arguments.
+Start the program using the `--help` or `-?` flag to see a current overview of allowed arguments.

 ## Board
 Setting the board manually is supported through the `-b` argument.